aimeos/aimeos-docs/src/manual/service-decorators.md

 country.delivery-exclude (optional)
 : If the selected country in the **delivery address** of the customer matches one of the countries, the service option is **hidden**.
 (Same rules as for *country.billing-include* apply.)

-**Examples**:

 To show the service option only for customers in Germany, Austria and Switzerland use

 ```
 country.billing-include : DE,AT,CH
 ```

-To hide a service option for customers living in UK use
+To hide a service option for customers living in the UK use

 ```
 country.billing-exclude : GB